s8srahme/codesphere-nov-challenge/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It features a simple countdown timer made with MUI.

+The timer tracks time remaining until the beginning of the year 2024.
+You can also switch between dark and light mode if you want.

 ## Available Scripts